AaronRMartinez/Threat-Hunting-Scenario-Deep-Access-The-Adversary/README.md

 ![image](https://github.com/user-attachments/assets/b34e4e80-d3ee-4745-93e9-45f30b360555)

 Having identified the suspicious system, I cross correlated the incidents reports within MDE around May 24th to see if any alerts had been flagged on the system.
-Sure enough, MDE had flagged the system for malicious activtiy being present on the machine.
+Sure enough, MDE had flagged the system for malicious activity being present on the machine.

 ![image](https://github.com/user-attachments/assets/d33180cf-6bf8-4939-a993-558ab47c1dcf)